 A’s clinch postseason and take home the Bay Bridge Trophy

-Oakland – Just another night of great baseball for the A’s, they clinched a spot in the postseason and reclaimed the Bay Bridge trophy.
-Matt Olson’s three-run homer and Chris Bassitt’s outstanding night on the mound was enough to shutout the San Francisco Giants 6-0.
+It was another stellar night of baseball for the A’s as they clinched a postseason spot and reclaimed the Bay Bridge Trophy.
+Matt Olson’s three-run homer and Chris Bassitt’s dominant performance on the mound powered Oakland to a 6-0 shutout victory over the San Francisco Giants.

-Bassitt held the Giants scoreless through 6 2/3 innings.
-He allowed three hits, gave up three walks and struck out seven.
-Bassitt’s ERA dropped to 2.57 and he recored his 10th start this season.
-His overall ERA 2.92 is the fifth lowest among pitchers in the West divisions.
+Bassitt was nearly untouchable, holding the Giants scoreless through 6 2/3 innings.
+He allowed just three hits, issued three walks, and struck out seven batters.
+His ERA for the season dropped to 2.57, marking his 10th start this year.
+His overall ERA of 2.92 is now the fifth-lowest among pitchers in the West divisions.

 “He’s been absolutely terrific,” said A’s manager Bob Melvin.
 “You look at his overall numbers, his ERA, everything he’s done in a short season.
 He’s probably the guy who got off to the fastest start in Summer Camp, but he deserves all the accolades.
 He’s a bonafide big league starter right now, and he had to work hard to get there.”

-Tonight Bassitt didn’t have to work that hard, in the first frame Marcus Semien got on base with a walk, Mark Canha grounded out up the middle and a throwing error by second baseman, Donovan Solano put both runners in the corner.
-Jack Lamb singled on a ground ball that was deflected by Solano and Semien scored.
+Bassitt had plenty of support early on.
+In the first inning, Marcus Semien got on base with a walk, and Mark Canha grounded out up the middle.
+A throwing error by second baseman Donovan Solano put runners on the corners.
+Jack Lamb then singled on a deflected ground ball, allowing Semien to score and giving Oakland a 1-0 lead.

 “Yeah that first run’s big,” Melvin said.
 “It’s huge, games like this, to knock that first run in and guys follow-up behind it and we get a nice lead, we get a well pitched game and all of the above and score a bunch of runs.
 It started with Jake’s hit.
 He’s made a huge impact since he’s been here, I know he’s feeling good.”